 This quick and easy popsicle stick campfire uses common craft supplies you may already have on hand and can be completed in less than 30 minutes (dry times may vary).

 You can create this craft for kids at home, at a school, or at summer camp.
-It’s a fun craft activity to include in:
+It’s the perfect extension activity to work on after reading some of these children’s books about camping.
+It’s also a fun craft activity to include in:

 - a camping themed art center